Destiny-01/ICP-storychain/README.md

 # Inspiration
 # Why Taleblox?

-Often times, many creative minds are better than one at generating ideas, creating and illustrating stories for pitch decks, scripts for advertisement and fiction movies etc.
+Often times, many creative minds are better than one human mind at generating ideas, creating and illustrating stories for pitch decks, scripts for advertisement and fiction movies etc.

 # Potential Impact?
 # Who needs Taleblox?